 Of all the possible ways to cook beef, my absolute favorite is braising.
 Without a doubt, I love to braise.
 It makes everything tender, delicious, and it’s low maintenance.
 It’s the best way to make an inexpensive and tough cut of meat into a delectable, elegant dinner.
 You could braise a boot and make it delicious.
 I know this is an extreme example, but it’s pretty close to true.
 Braising is like magic.

-Braising uses both moist and dry heat to break down the tough connective tissues of tough meats.
+Braising uses both moist and dry heat to break down the tough connective tissues of tough proteins.
 A vital step for building flavor when braising is searing the meat first.
 By searing the meat, you get all these flavor-boosting crusty brown bits at the bottom of the pot.
 You must embrace the brown bits.
 Brown bits good.
 Brown bits awesome.
 I know it seems like an extra step, but I promise it’s a step worth taking.

 “SAY WHAT???!!!” you said.

 That’s right, you heard me.
 Pumpkin gnocchi tossed in browned butter, mounded with a generous helping of deliciously braised beef on top.
 Please refrain from licking the screen; there is a 98.4333% chance that it will just taste like dust.

 Thanks for reading and subscribe to The Noshery email list to have each post delivered straight to your inbox.

 - 4 tablespoons butter, divided